vuhaininh/fin-station/README.md

 # Installation Guide
-This is application to view Trains in Stations in Finland
+This is application to view Trains in Stations in Finland.

 Online Demo link: https://vuhaininh.github.io/fin-station/